 Why am I so sad after a vacation?
 How to deal with post-vacation depression by Laura Harris, LCMHC | Jun 12, 2025 | Depression, Mental Health Topics Vacations are a wonderful and exciting part of life.
 They can expose you to new adventures and experiences that can change your life as you know it, or give you the relaxation and time off you need to be the best version of yourself.
 However, returning to normal life after…

 What is high-functioning depression?
 Key differences (and similarities) you should know by Kate Hanselman, PMHNP-BC | Apr 30, 2025 | Depression, Mental Health Topics Imagine this: You wake up, get out of bed, get dressed, make yourself breakfast, and head to work.
 You go through your daily routine, but something feels off.
 Activities that once brought you joy no longer spark the same happiness.
-Everyday chores like cleaning your room, washing dishes, or watering…
+Everyday chores like washing dishes, laundry, or watering your plants…

 I’m worried my partner is depressed but won’t talk about it.
 What should I do? by Kate Hanselman, PMHNP-BC | Apr 21, 2025 | Ask a Therapist, Depression, Mental Health Topics I want to start by acknowledging how tough this situation is.
 Depression is hard not just for the person experiencing it, but also for their partner and the relationship.
 I’m sure a lot of people can relate to what you’re going through.
 First, kudos to you for noticing that your…